-- Solid breathability with mesh palms that let in airflow, keeping hands cleaner and dryer, and more comfortable longer.
+- Solid breathability with mesh palms that let in airflow keeping hands cleaner and dryer and more comfortable for longer.

 - Sanabul is a known brand in the MMA world, although these gloves are solid for heavy bag hitting.

-- Quality concerns as cost-cutting may have occurred to make these gloves affordable.
+- Quality concerns such as cost-cutting may have occurred to make these gloves affordable.